catkus12/Rule-Based-AI-System/README.md

         - **If** the player’s health changes, display it.
         - **If** the room is dark and the player doesn’t have a light source, mention they can’t see anything.
 7.	**Progression & End Conditions:**
-    - Victory Condition: “If the player reaches the main enterance with the key, print ‘You win!’ and end the game.”
+    - Victory Condition: “If the player reaches the main entrance with the key, print ‘You win!’ and end the game.”
     - Defeat Condition: “ **If** the player’s health falls to 0 or below, print ‘You have died.’ and end the game.”
     - Story Milestones: “Once the player picks up the sword the statue comes to life.”